-This information must be transmitted through a concise, transparent, intelligible and easily accessible form, using clear and plain language.
-The information must be provided in writing, and the employer must retain evidence of this so that it can demonstrate that it has fulfilled its obligation.
+This information must be transmitted in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+The information must be provided in writing and the employer must retain evidence of this to demonstrate that it has fulfilled its obligation.

-The information must be given at the time of data collection and before any other processing (ie, for applicants, information may be given before they fill in the contact forms to apply for a position).
+This information must be given at the time of data collection and before any other processing (ie, for applicants, information may be given before they fill in the contact forms to apply for a position).
 The information may be provided in a document given to the employee at the same time that the contract is signed.

-Concerning job applicants, the CNIL has set up a special protection framework.
-In the context of recruitment, the personal data collected must only be used to assess the candidate's ability to hold the position offered (eg, qualification and experience, etc); for example, it is prohibited to ask a job applicant for his or her social security number.
-When hiring the applicant, the employer may collect additional information necessary to the performance of the contract and compliance with legal obligations.
+The CNIL has set up a special protection framework for job applicants.
+In the context of recruitment, the personal data collected must only be used to assess the candidate's ability to hold the position offered (eg, qualification and experience); for example, it is prohibited to ask a job applicant for their social security number.
+When hiring the applicant, the employer may collect additional information necessary for the performance of the contract and compliance with legal obligations.